On today’s show, I discuss edge jointing, workbench tool trays, cupping boards, building a saw on a budget, and nails for building furniture.

 - John has some questions about building his first hand saw.

 Today’s main topic is a bit of history on the 1632 hearing between the Company of Carpenters and Company of Joyners of London, and a discussion on using nails in furniture work.
 See Peter Follansbee’s transcription of the 1632 court decision on his blog here.
+See this blog post for the list of nails that I recommended in the show.

 Feedback, Questions or Topic Suggestions?